 To read about our surveys and to see the results, click HERE.

-#4.Speak.
 Education comes from awareness.
 My very first speaking engagement was to an audience in Trinidad, West Indies via zoom!
+In 2019, I had 3 speaking opportunities and already have a couple lined up in 2020!
 I am constantly working on securing more speaking engagements and obtaining audiences in all walks to help educate about this devastating form of abuse!